AN OLD HEBREW DIALECT

 Bet is the second letter.
 It corresponds to B, the second letter in the English alphabet.

+Energy center.
 The letter bet relates to the second physical energy center.
 This energy center is located 4 fingers below the navel on the midline of the body.
 The second energy center has to do with emotion, and intimate relationships.

 The second energy center also has to do with a second dimension of reality, sometimes called a vector in mathematics.
 It has length, but no depth.
 Length is a two dimensional quality.

-In this ancient Hebrew script, if the word bereshit meant the very beginning of all Creation, it would have begun with an aleph.
+If the word bereshit meant the very beginning of all Creation, it would have begun with an aleph.
 Instead, it begins with a bet.

 Beth is a very ancient word that means a house in Hebrew.
 It begins with the letter bet because a house is where a married couple lives, and is intimate together.
 Also, a house is a type of crucible, nest, or womb.
 This is a feminine concept.